transcom/mymove/docs/data/tspp-data-creation.md

   transportation_service_provider_performances ALTER COLUMN best_value_score TYPE numeric;
 ```

 Let's put it all into the TSPP table.
-Use your data's current rate cycle and performance period date in lieu of the hard-coded dates below:
+Use your data's current rate cycle and performance period date in lieu of the hard-coded dates below.

+> _Rate cycle_ in this context means the rate cycle **period**, so either the peak or non-peak part of the annual rate cycle and **not** the rate cycle itself.

 ```SQL
 INSERT INTO